-- Explain the effect of force and moment and equilibrium in engineering applications. - Compute geometric properties such as centroid and moment of inertia of various plane sections. - Explain kinematics of particles and rigid bodies. - Analyze the rigid bodies under dynamic conditions. - Expose the concepts of work-energy, conservation of energy and momentum to rigid bodies.
+• Explain the effect of force and moment and equilibrium in engineering applications.

+- Compute geometric properties such as centroid and moment of inertia of various plane sections. - Explain kinematics of particles and rigid bodies. - Analyze the rigid bodies under dynamic conditions. - Exposethe concepts of work-energy, conservation of energy and momentum to rigid bodies.

-Introduction to Engineering Mechanics:Units, Significance of Engineering Mechanics, Composition and resolution of forces, parallelogram law, principle of transmissibility, types of force systems - concurrent and non-concurrent, coplanar forces, resultant of coplanar force systems, couple, moment of a force, Varignon's theorem, concept of free body diagrams, concept of equilibrium of coplanar force systems.
+Introduction to Engineering Mechanics: Units, Significance of Engineering Mechanics, Composition and resolution of forces, parallelogram law, principle of transmissibility, types of force systems - concurrent and non-concurrent, coplanar forces, resultant of coplanar force systems, couple, moment of a force, Varignon's theorem, concept of free body diagrams, concept of equilibrium of coplanar force systems.

-recognize the significance of Engineering Mechanics in design.
-[L-1]

-calculate the moments and resultant forces.
-[L-3]

-draw free body diagrams.
-[L-3]

-utilize the concept of equilibrium.
+At the end of this unit, the student will be able to recognize the significance of Engineering Mechanics in design.
+[L-1] calculate the moments and resultant forces.
+[L-3] draw free body diagrams.
+[L-3] utilize the concept of equilibrium.
 [L-3]